Underwriting is the process assessing risk of issuing insurance. Undewriters evaluate applications,

 How Companies Set Prices for Medicare Supplement Policies

-There are three ways that a company can price or rate its Medicare supplement policies:
+There are three ways that a company can price its Medicare supplement policies:

 Other Factors Determining Premium Cost